wrathhunter/OpenCore-Hackintosh-Build-for-Dell-Inspiron-5559-Laptop/README.md

 b) if you try to plug external monitor with HDMI then there will be no output.
 You will face no connection issue.

 4.To solve these 2 issues you just need to sleep and wake once after a fresh start each time.

+5.If you want to record your screen with internal audio then you need a bridge to do virtual routing.
+You will need a software called blackhole.
+Plenty of online guides are available for this, you can refer right away.